Eat like your grandparents

 Cooking time for this recipe is only about 5 minutes vs. 1-2 for the quick-cooking oatmeal, so, really, is that even a difference?

-Basic instructions for oatmeal is 2 parts liquid per one part oats.
+First, notice the basic instructions for oatmeal is 2 parts liquid with one part oats.
 Liquid is generally water or milk.
 I like to do half water and half milk (I use Almond milk).
 Your preferences may vary; use whatever suits your personal taste.

 Grandma, for sure, put brown sugar on hers and probably a little milk because perhaps she made this, then let it sit too long, and it thickened into Redi-Mix Concrete.